Intersection Types and (Positive) Almost-Sure Termination

 At this point, one may wonder whether one can do \emph{better} than Theorem~\ref{th:term_tight} when characterising probabilistic termination.
 Is it that one can get away from approximations, and devise a (possibly more complicated) type system in which \emph{one} type derivation is by itself a certificate?
 In this section, we prove that under mild assumptions in fact one cannot, i.e. that our characterisation is the best possible, at least recursion-theoretically.

-Our results are based on the well-known ones by Kaminski et al.~\cite{KKM2019}, which establish that in the realm of probabilistic Turing machines, almost sure termination is a $\pPi{0}{2}$-complete problem, while positive almost sure termination is $\pSigma{0}{2}$-complete problem.
-We give two results in this section: \begin{itemize} \item On the one hand, we show that probabilistic Turing machines can be faithfully encoded into $\PLambda^\cbv$, witnessing the fact that the aforementioned recursion-theoretic limitations also hold for $\PLambda^\cbv$. \item On the other hand, we prove \emph{by way of our type system} that the class of positively almost surely terminating terms in $\PLambda^\cbv$ is $\pSigma{0}{2}$, which in view of the previous point means that our type system is \emph{as simple as possible}, recursion- theoretically.
-A similar result is given for almost surely terminating terms and $\pPi{0}{2}$. \end{itemize}
+Our results are based on the well-known ones by Kaminski et al.~\cite{KKM2019}, which establish that in the realm of probabilistic Turing machines, almost-sure termination is a $\pPi{0}{2}$-complete problem, while positive almost-sure termination is $\pSigma{0}{2}$-complete problem.
+We give two results in this section: \begin{varitemize} \item On the one hand, we show that probabilistic Turing machines can be faithfully encoded into $\PLambda^\cbv$, witnessing the fact that the aforementioned recursion-theoretic limitations also hold for $\PLambda^\cbv$. \item On the other hand, we prove \emph{by way of our type system} that the class of positively almost-surely terminating terms in $\PLambda^\cbv$ is $\pSigma{0}{2}$, which in view of the previous point means that our type system is \emph{as simple as possible}, recursion- theoretically.
+A similar result is given for almost-surely terminating terms and $\pPi{0}{2}$. \end{varitemize}